The President Enjoyed Monmouth Beach

 Benjamin Harrison, America’s 23rd President, was a summer guest here in the mid-1890s when the location was an exclusive coastal resort community run by the Monmouth Beach Association.
-The former President’s companion at his “Monmouth Beach cottage” was his daughter, Mary Scott McKee, and the grandchildren.
+The former President’s companions at his “Monmouth Beach cottage” were his daughter, Mary Scott McKee, and his grandchildren.
 He also visited the ritzy Monmouth Beach Clubhouse Hotel on Beach Road.

 So it appears that an early “Summer White House” may well have been in “Monmouth Beach.”
 There are also reports of his summering in Long Branch and Sea Bright.
 President Harrison — who served from 1889 to 1893 — owned a 10,000 square-foot custom-built mansion in Indianapolis at the time.
 Today it’s his presidential museum.
-He ran the last of the “front porch” campaigns and prevailed in the narrow 1888 US Presidential Election — winning the Electoral College but losing the popular vote (sound familiar?)
+In the 1888 US Presidential Election, he ran the last of the “front porch” campaigns and narrowly prevailed — winning the Electoral College but losing the popular vote (sound familiar?)

 Monmouth Beach Clubhouse Hotel — HISTORY and PHOTOS